CEO compensation among charities in the United Kingdom

 In the UK, CEOs of charities are compensated for their time, and the data of which is available in the public domain.
 In comparison to the private sector, the compensation of charity CEOs is generally substantially lower.
 For example Steve Robertson of the privatised Thames Water, which serves water to 10,000,000 people, received a fixed salary of £745,000 in 2018, with potential bonus of £3,750,000 in 2020.
-For a public-sector comparison, UK prime minister David Cameron received a salary of £142,500 in 2015.
+For a public-sector comparison, the UK prime minister is entitled to a salary of £167,391 and the Cabinet Secretary is entitled to a salary of £200,000 to £204,999.

 The table below outlines financial data - CEO salaries and turnover figures - where available, of a selection of major charities in the United Kingdom, by capital.